MEDomics-UdeS/MED3pa/docs/MED3pa.detectron.rst

 - **experiment.py**: Orchestrates the setup and execution of Detectron method, managing the flow of data, model training, and evaluations.

+- **comparaison.py**: Compares or aggregates the results of two DetectronExperiments.

 this subpackage includes the following classes:

 .. image:: ./diagrams/detectron.svg